nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the Police Address Book.
+Deletes the specified person from the address book.

 Format: `delete INDEX`